 Deneb: How astronomers know how far away it is

-Here is the beautiful Summer Triangle, now about to come back into convenient evening view for another season.
+The beautiful Summer Triangle is about to come back into convenient evening view for another season.
 This asterism consists of three bright stars in three different constellations.
-Now notice the star Deneb, in the Summer Triangle.
+Now notice the star Deneb in the triangle’s furthest-left corner.
 When you gaze at Deneb, you’re gazing across a great distance of space.
-The exact distance to Deneb isn’t known for certain.
+We don’t know the exact distance to Deneb for certain.
 The distance we see most often online is around 2,600 light-years.
-That makes Deneb is one of the most distant stars we can see with the eye alone.
+That makes Deneb one of the most distant stars we can see with the eye alone.

 But estimates vary for this star’s distance.
-They vary a lot!
+And they vary a lot!
 Why?
-The answer is a glimpse into the process of science, and the way that different astronomers or teams of astronomers – using advancing technologies – try to improve on what was learned earlier, sometimes many years before.
+The answer is a glimpse into the process of science, and the way that astronomers use advancing technologies to try to improve on previous discoveries.

 Discovering Deneb’s distance

 Scientists have obtained estimates for Deneb’s distance through a variety of methods.
 Some of these methods involve theoretical models related to the way stars evolve.
-Some assume Deneb’s membership in the Cygnus OB7 association of stars (Cygnus OB7 is a star-forming complex within our Milky Way galaxy).
+Some assume Deneb’s membership in Cygnus OB7, a star-forming complex within our Milky Way galaxy.

-ESA’s Earth-orbiting Hipparcos Space Astrometry Mission provided the most important modern distant measurement for Deneb in the 1990s.
+ESA’s Earth-orbiting Hipparcos Space Astrometry Mission provided the most significant modern measurement of Deneb’s distance in the 1990s.
 Hipparcos gathered astrometric data on Deneb.
 Early analyses of the data indicated a distance of somewhere around 2,600 light-years.
 That’s the figure you still see most often today.

 But, since then, various groups of astronomers have re-analyzed Hipparcos data.
-Consider that computer power, which gets stronger with each passing year, helps to improve techniques for analysis.
-For example, the peer-reviewed journal Astronomy and Astrophysics published a 2009 study (skip to the last page for Deneb) using a newer method of analysis.
+This is because computer power, which gets stronger with each passing year, helps to improve techniques for analysis.
+For example, the peer-reviewed journal Astronomy and Astrophysics published a study in 2009, using a newer method of analysis (skip to the last page for Deneb).

-This new analysis showed a distance for Deneb that’s barely half the widely accepted value.
-The 2009 study suggests 1,548 light-years as a distance for Deneb, with a range between 1,336 and 1,841 light-years.
+This new analysis showed a distance to Deneb that’s barely half the widely accepted value.
+The study suggests 1,548 light-years as the distance, with a range between 1,336 and 1,841 light-years.
 That’s a big ballpark figure.

 So is Deneb 1,600 light-years away or 2,600 light-years away?
 The fact is, we don’t know.
-And, either way, it’s still one of the most distant stars we see with the eye alone.
+Either way, it’s still one of the most distant stars we see with the unaided eye.

 Why does Deneb’s distance matter?

-Deneb’s distance matters to astronomers because – if they don’t know exactly how far away the star is – they can’t get accurate numbers of its true size, mass and energy output.
+Distance matters because it can give us other measurements, too.
+If astronomers don’t know exactly how far away Deneb is, they can’t get accurate numbers of its size, mass and energy output.

-ESA now has a second astrometric satellite – the magnificent Gaia space observtaory – in a distant orbit similar to that of the James Webb Space Telescope.
-Gaia was launched on December 19, 2013.
+ESA has a second astrometric satellite – the magnificent Gaia space observatory – in a distant orbit similar to that of the James Webb Space Telescope.
+Gaia launched on December 19, 2013.
 Its five-year nominal mission ended in July 2019.
 But it’s still operational, and the mission has been extended to December 31, 2025.
 Gaia’s goal is to measure the positions and distances of stars with more precision than ever before, and it is exceeding expectations.
-We really can’t say enough about the incredible findings about our Milky Way galaxy, via Gaia.
+We really can’t say enough about the incredible things we’ve learnt about our Milky Way galaxy via Gaia.
 Click here for a few of Gaia’s discoveries.

-So Gaia is pretty great.
-But a new estimate for Deneb’s distance wasn’t included in Gaia’s 1st data release, in September 2016.
-And it wasn’t included in Gaia’s 2nd data release.
+However, a new estimate for Deneb’s distance wasn’t included in Gaia’s 1st data release, in 2016.
+And it wasn’t included in Gaia’s 2nd data release in 2018.
 How about the 3rd data release?

 Nope, not there either.
 What happened, did someone forget to add Deneb to the list?